vinay631/GADS_prj/index.md

 "...is a generative model that allows sets of observations to be explained by unobserved groups that explain why some parts of the data are similar."
 <br>
 - In LDA, a document is a mixture of a small number of topics and that each word's creation is attributable to one of the document's topics
-- LDA is similar to LSA except in LDA topic distribution is assumed to have Dirichlet prior.
+- LDA is similar to pLSA except in LDA topic distribution is assumed to have Dirichlet prior.
 - Using python package "gensim"

 ---